streamr-dev/network/docs/docs/node-runners/dashboards-and-apis.md

 ---

 # Dashboards and APIs

 Earned rewards will be automatically sent to the node’s address and therefore compounded (up to the 20 000 DATA cap).
 The estimated reward distribution date is the first business day of each month.

 There is an API as well as a community-built [BrubeckScan dashboard](https://brubeckscan.app/) for checking earnings and other mining and staking statistics.

-In order to see the rewards a Broker node has accumulated, the following API endpoints are available:
+In order to see the rewards a Streamr node has accumulated, the following API endpoints are available:

 ### Accumulated rewards for a node address

 Endpoint: https://brubeck1.streamr.network:3013/datarewards/:nodeAddress

 ```